BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ### Layouts and Includes

+Creating reusable templates through layouts and includes are crucial to building your site in a reusable and maintainable way.

 #### Layouts

 When writing pages and posts, you don't want to have to keep track of every occurrence of a navbar, or page head.
 This is where a layouts and includes are extremely useful.
 Store any layouts you use in `_layouts/`.
 In my site, I have a file at `_layouts/default.html` which more or less contains the following: